ByAUJay

 - votingPeriod: 5-7 days

-- quorumFraction: 4–7% of total supply (calibrated via historical turnout)
+- quorumFraction: 4-7% of the total supply (you might want to tweak this based on past turnout)

 B. Emergency powers: narrow, auditable, and time‑boxed